Missing trafficked teen found, reunited with mother - NewsBreak

 COLUMBUS, Ohio (WCMH) — A 17-year-old victim of human trafficking missing earlier this week has been found.

-Daniela Juneth Cruz-Rios has been reunited with her mother in Mexico after being a victim of human trafficking and human smuggling, according to Columbus police.Jury: Deputy acted lawfully shooting suspect who hit him with car
+Daniela Juneth Cruz-Rios has been reunited with her mother in Mexico after being a victim of human trafficking and human smuggling, according to Columbus police.Shooting suspect previously killed Hermitage’s Dr. Moonda in murder for hire

 Comments / 0